calumryan/indieweb-guides/version-2-eleventy/browse/your-identity-on-the-web.md

 title: Your identity on the web
 excerpt: "Prove that other websites and social media profiles are linked to you and much more!"
 categories: browse
-tags: [Your identity on the web,Index]
+tags: [guide,Your identity on the web,Index]
 primary_tag: Your identity on the web
 comments: false
 share: true